bigbrotherisstillwatching/utEqualizer/README.md

 # utEqualizer

-An equalizer for Ubuntu Touch
+An equalizer for Ubuntu Touch Noble

 ## License